MindesignGCV/test-log-viewer-backend/README.md

 There is HTTP API at `/view-log` and websocket API at `/view-log-ws`.

-Both streams build log with maximum bandwith, but slows down at the end.
+Both are streaming build log with limited bandwith to avoid overwhelming the frontend.

+Each websocket message (and chunk in HTTP API) contains one line.

 Example usage can be found at `./index.html`.